This article will help you understand how Sendle’s pickups work and how to make it a smooth and easy process.

 Tips for writing pickup instructions:

-- As above, your instructions should stay under 40 characters.
+- Keep your instructions under 25 characters.

 How to add and save your pickup instructions: